 Hidden Wales (2019).
 Will Millard discovers our hidden history, exploring some secret and almost inaccessible locations, showing the country as it has never been seen before.

-Gareth Edwards’ Great Welsh Adventure (2019).
-Gareth Edwards and wife Maureen explore the country via narrowboat.
+Gareth Edwards’ Great Welsh Adventure (2021).
+Gareth Edwards and wife Maureen explore more of Wales in series two.